Do the Digit Insurance

 • If depositors choose to close the Sukanya Samriddhi account for another reason other than mentioned above, they can do so.
 However, the total deposit amount will generate a return on the post office savings bank account interest rate.

-With such an in-depth discussion of Sukanya Samriddhi Yojana benefits, features, interest rates, you can easily open a Sukanya Samriddhi account.
+With such an in-depth discussion of Sukanya Samriddhi Yojana benefits, features, and interest rates, you can easily open a Sukanya Samriddhi account.

 Therefore, empower your girl child by investing/depositing in the Sukanya Samriddhi Yojana Scheme!